Bluesky RSS announcer

 will not post more posts than configured,

-will only post if --no-dry-run
+will only post if --no-dry-run is configured.

 Quick and dirty hack, but useful to us!